New Brunswick, NJ9 Active Studies

 Rheumatoid arthritis (RA) is a chronic autoimmune disease affecting approximately 1.3 million Americans, where the immune system mistakenly attacks joint linings, causing painful swelling, bone erosion, and joint deformity.
 Early diagnosis and treatment are critical to prevent irreversible damage.
 Current standard treatments include methotrexate and other DMARDs, TNF inhibitors (etanercept, infliximab), IL-6 inhibitors (tocilizumab), T-cell costimulation modulators (abatacept), and JAK inhibitors (tofacitinib, baricitinib).
 Clinical trials are now exploring next-generation targeted therapies, dual-pathway inhibitors, and treatment strategies aimed at achieving sustained remission rather than just symptom control.
 Patients with inadequate response to conventional DMARDs or biologics are commonly eligible for enrollment.

-There are currently 8 rheumatoid arthritis clinical trials recruiting participants in New Brunswick, NJ.
-These studies are seeking a combined 1,542 participants.
-Research is being sponsored by Acrotech Biopharma Inc., Rutgers, The State University of New Jersey, PPD Development, LP and 5 other organizations.
+There are currently 9 rheumatoid arthritis clinical trials recruiting participants in New Brunswick, NJ.
+These studies are seeking a combined 2,826 participants.
+Research is being sponsored by Johns Hopkins University, Acrotech Biopharma Inc., Rutgers, The State University of New Jersey and 6 other organizations.
 Clinical trial participation is free and participants receive study-related medical care at no cost.

 Rheumatoid Arthritis Clinical Trials in New Brunswick — FAQ